Image Optimizer

 Signed delivery and responsive generation

-The delivery endpoint negotiates format from Accept, sets immutable cache headers with ETag/304 support, and never serves a re-encode larger than the source.
-Companion endpoints publish a signed (optionally time-boxed) URL and emit signed srcset URLs across the width ladder for ready-to-paste picture markup.
+The delivery endpoint picks the best format the browser accepts, sets long-lived immutable caching with proper revalidation, and never returns a re-encode larger than the source.
+Companion endpoints hand back a signed (optionally time-limited) URL and a full set of signed URLs across the width ladder, ready to paste straight into responsive image markup.

 Why this stack